 Vincent Filak is an award-winning teacher, scholar and college media adviser.
-He currently works as an associate professor of journalism at UW Oshkosh.
+He currently works as a professor of journalism at UW Oshkosh.
 Prior to his arrival at UW Oshkosh, he was an associate professor of journalism at Ball State University where he served as the adviser to the Ball State Daily News.

 During his tenure at Ball State, the Daily News took home more awards than any other student newspaper in the country, including seven Columbia Scholastic Press Association Gold Crowns, three Indiana Collegiate Press Association Division I Paper of the Year awards and one Associated Collegiate Press Pacemaker.
 It was also the center of the university's marketing campaign which called the paper as "the most award-winning college newspaper in the country."